Ansh-Sarkar/Ansh-Sarkar/README.md

 Have a Project ?
 Think I can contribute ?
 Need some help ?
 Feel free to shoot a mail to : **anshsarkar18@gmail.**
 Please do provide me some time to get back to you.
 In most cases I respond within 24-48 hrs .
 You can also contact me via LinkedIn.
-To connect , click on the LinkedIn tab at in the header section of this Readme . . .
+To connect , click on the LinkedIn tab in the header section of this Readme . . .

 :copyright: ReadMe Designed by Ansh Sarkar a.k.a SeraphimCoder